zwpaper/sessions-control-hammerspoon/README.md

 	and use ipairs to find window

-* Hide windows not in work
+* Hide icon in dock that is not in current session

 # Contact
 Author: PapEr (zw.paper@gmail.com)